cgerull/rbmq-tester/README.md

 Both components use a common configuration module.

-The defaults are basic, but enought to test an arbitrary RabbitMQ vhost.
+The defaults are basic, but enough to test an arbitrary RabbitMQ vhost.
-Configuration can be done in two flavours: first use the mq_test.yml and set the desired configuration or use envrionment variables.
+Configuration can be done in two flavours: first use the mq_test.yml and set the desired configuration or use environment variables.

 The precedence of config variables is (high to low):